zhouzhouce/GNG5125/group_project2_clustering/README.md

 # Group Assignment 2: Clustering

 This project is a part of the course GNG5125.
-The goal of this assignment is to build a classifier model using various machine learning algorithms to predict the class of a given set of data.
+The goal of this assignment is to build a cluster model using various machine learning algorithms to predict the class of a given set of data.

 ## Requirements
 - Python 3.x